RuanMeiMains/RuanMeiMains.github.io/docs/lore.md

 Below are some possible theories about Ruan Mei.
 Please keep in mind that these theories are not confirmed to be true and are simply inferences based on the currently available material on Ruan Mei.

 ### Becoming an Aeon
+It is no question that Ruan Mei has considered the possibility of becoming an Aeon herself.
+This face has been made quite obvious in her Myriad Celestia trailer.
+However, many people don't know the reason for this.
+Ruan Mei's goal isn't necessarily to become an Aeon.
+Rather, it is a possibility that she is interested in if she ends up uncovering the mysteries and unknowns of Aeons.
+Theoretically, if Ruan Mei, someone who has created entirely new species, created worlds, and even created dimensions, can understand the biological code of an Aeon, then it is possible to create and even become one.
+She is already quite close, as she has created a replica of an Emanator already.

+The issue is that Aeons are complicated, variable, and not like other lifeforms.
+In the Star Rail universe, Aeons are something of a godly being, something that differs from normal creatures.
+They don't follow the same biological rules as other specimen in the universe.
+Thus, it is difficult to understand what makes an Aeon.
+How does one ascend to Aeonhood?
+Can one be born as an Aeon?
+What defines an Aeon?
+The answer to these questions defy science and logic, and to Ruan Mei, a biologist, it is something that she finds fascinating.
+If Ruan Mei can find the answer to these questions and truly understand all there is to Aeons, then not only can she potentially create an Aeon herself, she can even become one.

+To summarize, Ruan Mei doesn't necessarily *want* to become an Aeon.
+She doesn't care about gaining power or ascending to Aeonhood.
+She simply wants to understand them and test the limits of her understanding, as it is one of the few biological topics she cannot understand.
+If she truly understands Aeons, then she can create or become one.
+She has similarly proven her understanding of living beings by creating new species.
+Funnily enough, Ruan Mei is already disconnected from society and people and has an extreme obsession with something (creation and understanding life), so she is ironically already on track to become an Aeon.

 ### Being a member of the Sanctus Medicus
+This theory is quite interesting and has little backing, but it is still something worth considering.

 ### Reviving her Parents
+It has been stated already that Ruan Mei's relationship with love and her parents was quite odd.
+More importantly though, after her parents' deaths, Ruan Mei states that it was a shame that she could not protect her parents, breaking the promise she had made.

 ## Sources
 [^1]: [Myriad Celestia Trailer — "Transcendent Ruan Tunes, Blushing Mei Blooms" | Honkai: Star Rail](https://www.youtube.com/watch?v=zLbGzCuxLy4)